MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-connection.md

 In general, all `mrsdeploy` operations are available to authenticated users.
 There is currently no role-based authorization model that specifically allows or denies specific operations.
 Destructive tasks, such as deleting a web service from a remote execution command line, are available only to the user who initially created the service.

-The function you use depends on the type of authentication and deployment in your organization.
+The function you use depends on the [type of authentication and deployment in your organization](../operationalize/security-authentication.md).
 If authenticating with:

-+ A **on-premises Active Directory server on your network**, use the `remoteLogin` function.
++ A **on-premises connection** using Active Directory server on your network or the [default administrator account](./operationalize/security-authentication.md#local) for R Server, use the `remoteLogin` function.
 This function calls `/user/login` API, which requires a username and password.
 For the entire set of arguments for this function, check the R help topic in the package help.
 For example:

   ```R
   > remoteLogin(